utmimplementationus/getstarted/README.md

 ## Current Activities

 Participants in the current collaboration stemming from the active drone delivery market in North Texas are onboarding to or actively participating in simulations representing true, day-in-the-life operations.
-These simulations will progress to live flights in the coming months (mid-2024).
+These simulations have progressed to live flights over the course of 2024.
 Companies have reached consensus on governance and data sharing, and have signed and implemented agreements that are publicly available on this page.
-This is known as the North Texas Shared Airspace Implementation.
+This is known as the US UTM Shared Airspace Implementation.

 ![initial asset](assets/SimulationExample.png)